How do I start my family history research?

 Burial records can provide you with a lot of information, even alerting you to the fact that your ancestors had more children than you were aware of.
 Many children died in infancy and the only way they can be traced is through records such as these.
 There may be a headstone that can be photographed, but even if there’s no stone there will certainly be an entry in a burial register somewhere.
 Tracking down the right register can take a little detective work since there were over 50 burial grounds inside the city boundary.

-Hull Corporation opened its first public ground in 1861 and now has four large municipal cemeteries (Western, Eastern, Northern and Hedon Road).
-The original records for these can be viewed at Chanterlands Avenue Crematorium, where the records of cremations in Hull from 1901 are also kept (Tel 01482 300300 or Email: email@example.com).
+Hull Corporation opened its first public burial ground in 1861 and now has four large municipal cemeteries (Western, Eastern, Northern and Hedon Road).
+The original records for these can be viewed at Chanterlands Avenue Crematorium, where the records of cremations in Hull from 1901 are also kept, and access is via Hull City Council Bereavement Services.
 Copies of these municipal burial registers are also held on microfilm at the Hull History Centre.
 They are arranged by date of burial within each cemetery and give the plot number for each grave.
 Plans of the cemeteries are available at the Centre and may be photocopied.

 Sooner or later your research will take you back before 1837, so you’ll no longer be able to buy copies of birth, marriage or death certificates.
 So what next?
 The answer is parish registers – records of baptism, marriage and burial.
 These began to be kept back in the 16th century and of course still continue today.

 You’ll need to visit the East Riding Archives in Beverley to see the originals of most of the Church of England records, although the History Centre keeps a copy of the Holy Trinity Registers and a small number of transcripts are also available.
-Some of these parish records are now available on www.findmypast.co.uk as part of their Yorkshire Collection.
-The Catholic records are held in Middlesbrough, details of which can be found at: http://middlesbrough-diocese.org.uk/about/archives.
+Some of these parish records are now available on Find My Past as part of their Yorkshire Collection.
+Catholic records are held by the Diocese of Middlesbrough.

 Other useful sources in the Hull History Centre